boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~~
 {: #fig-end-to-end title="Segmentation of the Transport Network" artwork-align="center"}

-Resource synchronization for the realization of the AC:
+Resource synchronization for AC provisionning:

-: The realization Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (i.e. NSC).
+The realization Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (i.e. NSC).
 More precisely, a PE and a CE connected via an AC must be
 provisionned with consistent dataplane and control plane network information (e.g.,  VLAN-
 ID and IP addresses/subnets or BGP AS).
 Hence, the realization of this
 interconnection requires a coordination between the Customer Site Orchestration and the NSC.
 Automation for provisionning and managing the AC is a prereqsuisite.
 Hence, aligned with {{?RFC8969}}, we assume that this coordination is based upon standard YANG data models and IETF APIs (more details in further sections).